Noncontact Respiratory Anomaly Detection Using Infrared Light-Wave Sensing: Feature extraction

 where $f_s$ is the sampling frequency used to collect data.
+Fast Fourier Transform (FFT) algorithm was used to find DFT of the processed data in order to extract breathing rate.
 Breathing rate stays in the same range for data collected at all distances.
 In contrast, error in breathing rate estimation increases with increasing distance because of increasing noise level.